BhattPranj/Glaucoma-Detection-using-GAN/README.md

 1. Clone the entire repository to your local computer.
 2. Install all the requirements as mentioned in the requirements.txt file.
-3. If you want to re-train the model, run the 'GAN_model.ipynb'
+3. If you want to re-train the model, run the 'gan.ipynb'
 4. Or you can run the app.py file to run the locally hosted website.
 5. On the website, signup using your credentials, and then you can upload your image to check if the rentinal image shows signs of Glaucoma.